 - 1/2-1 parsnip if using also using carrots I recommend using less parsnip

 - 1/2 cup lentils

 - 1/2-1 sweet potato

 Brown meat in cast iron skillet, season with garlic salt and pepper to taste.

 Chop all vegetables into bite size pieces and add all except mushrooms, corn and whichever grain(s) you've chosen.

 Season veggies, add meat and enough broth to cover.

 Cook on low for 8 hours.
 2-4 hours prior to eating (depending on how hot your slow cooker gets on the low setting) add mushrooms, corn and grain(s).
 Stew is done when veggies are soft and the grains are cooked to desired consistency.

-I like to have rolls or biscuits when we have this stew but if we’re short on time buttered bread is a good substitute.
+I like to have rolls or my mouthwatering deliciously to-die for (seriously you should check out my recipe) Angel Biscuits when we have this stew but if we’re short on time buttered bread is a good substitute.
 I can’t wait to hear what you think of this mouthwatering winter meal!